Jump to:

 Etiology

 VCFs may result from osteoporosis, malignancy, infection, or trauma.
 Among these, osteoporosis is the most common cause of VCFs.2 Osteoporotic VCFs occur as a result of a natural decrease in bone density related to osteoporosis and aging.
 By definition, there is no infiltration into bone by any extra-osseous process.
-On the other hand, pathologic insufficiency VCFs are due to weakening of bone density as a result of a bony destructive factor such as primary or metastatic bone cancer or osteomyelitis.
+On the other hand, pathologic insufficiency VCFs are due to the weakening of bone density as a result of a bony destructive factor such as primary or metastatic bone cancer or osteomyelitis.

 Traumatic VCFs may result from high-energy trauma such as a motor vehicle accident, fall from height, violent act, or gunshot wound.